denisecase/kafka-case/README.md

 Open PowerShell as Administrator in the root project folder, compile the code using Maven and create an executable jar file.
 Generated artificacts can be found in the new 'target' folder.

+Recommendation:  Run this command each time you make code changes.

 ```PowerShell
 mvn clean compile assembly:single
 ```